HkiPythonWorkshops/Workshops/ws5/material.md

 ## Import and set up Flask

-Create a new file and call it app.py.
+Create a new folder for this project.
+Inside it, craete a new python file and call it e.g. ``app.py``.

 The first thing we want to do is import Flask to check that it's installed correctly:
 ```python